intel/gbs/docs/GBS.rst

 Keep all packages in build root
 '''''''''''''''''''''''''''''''

-Generally, `gbs build` will remove unnecessary packages in build root while transferring to build another package, you can use `--keep-packs` to keep all unnecessary packages, and just install missing build required packages.
+Generally, `gbs build` will remove unnecessary packages in build root.
+While transferring to build another package, you can use `--keep-packs` to keep all unnecessary packages, and just install missing build required packages.
 This option can be used to speed up build multiple packages.

 ::

   $ gbs build --keep-packs

 `--keep-packs` can be used to create one build root for building multiple packages.
-Once the build root ready, you can use --noinit to build these packages quickly.
+Once the build root is ready, you can use --noinit to build these packages quickly.

 ::